 Follow up persistently.
 Sellers may take a while to respond that shouldn’t mean you remain in the dark.
 Ask for an answer either way.
 I like to ask if my buyer were the highest so the buyer can move on if we weren’t.
 Then I ask if we were close.
-If so, I communicate that the buyer and perhaps a higher offer.
+If so, I communicate that to my buyer and give them the option to submit a higher offer.
 Many sellers will consider higher offers even after the deadline.

 In hot markets the goal is to get the home you want without paying too much over today’s real market price.
-Many markets, including Columbus and Central Ohio are seeing 3 or more offers within days of a desirable property hitting the market, as many as 10 or more offers within a week for properties that are underpriced.
+Many markets, including Columbus and Central Ohio are seeing 3 or more offers within days of a desirable property hitting the market, as many as 20 or more offers within a week for properties that are highly desirable or underpriced.
 Some agents will purposely underprice new listings to draw multiple offers.

 The real estate market is hot and the window to buy while mortgage interest rates are low and prices are reasonable is closing fast!

 If you, or someone you know is considering Buying or Selling a Home in Columbus, Ohio please contact The Opland Group.
 We offer professional real estate advice and look forward to helping you achieve your real estate goals!